Home Page

 What is the best source of data for finding populations of UK Towns and Cities?

-Due to the widespread interest in information about towns and cities, and for comparisons between urban populations and with those living outside towns, the government at each census, produces reports giving key statistics for urban areas (referred to as settlements in Scotland and Northern Ireland).
+Due to the widespread interest in information about towns and cities, and for comparisons between urban populations and with those living outside towns, the government at each census, produces reports giving key statistics for built-up areas (referred to as localities in Scotland and settlements in Northern Ireland).
 These separate the populations of towns and cities from the populations of the area controlled by the local councils bearing their names and also gives population figures for towns which don't have councils with the same name.
-The figures from the 2011 census are due for publication in early 2013 and will be reported on this website as soon as they become available.

 The populations of local councils are published in separate reports which give key statistics for local authorities (referred to as council areas in Scotland and local government districts in Northern Ireland).
 The figures from the 2011 have now been published and are reported below.